-This topic contains 50 replies, has 9 voices, and was last updated by Olpk 1 week, 2 days ago.
+- This topic has 50 replies, 9 voices, and was last updated 7 months, 2 weeks ago by Olpk.

 Hi we have ordered a vw tiguan allspace for 28th March which is our handover date, I ordered it in platinum grey but changed my mind and asked my dealer if he could change the order to deep black pearl, he said we are stuck with the grey as its a factory order and when he checked for me he said it went through last week so I can’t change colour.

 Is there anything I can do about this, the first dealer I went to said if AP was lowered before car was due he would just cancel it and re order it at new price so was wondering if its same for colour